eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ##### **3. Environment Stability**

-* **Physical Devices:** While more accurate for final validation, physical devices may encounter network latency or hardware-level interruptions (e.g., system permission pop-ups) that can cause transient test failures.
+* **Physical Devices:** While more accurate for final validation, physical devices may encounter network latency or hardware-level interruptions that can cause transient test failures.

 * **Emulators/Simulators:**
 * **Stability Warning:** Testing on emulators is intended primarily for development and debugging purposes and is not recommended for formal validation activities.